maxim-saplin/flutter_python_starter/README.md

-Starter kit for integrating Flutter and Python
+Starter kit for integrating Flutter and Python.

-- prepare-sources.sh
-- /templates
-- README.md

-A sample of integrated app is available under `_example` folder
+A sample of integrated app is available under `example` folder

 # How To

 It is assumed that there're 2 folders that contain Flutter and Python projects.

-There're 3 stages:
+There're 4 steps:
 1. Preparing sources via `prepare-sources.sh` script
 2. Manually adding required implementations of gRPC service in Python part (using generated stubs) and using the service via generated Dart client in Flutter part
 3. Building Python part via PyInstaller and bundling it as asset within Flutter project
+4. Debugging

 # Prerequisites to use starter kit